thunderbird/thunderbird-android-metadata/README.md

 ## Information

-We follow the Fastlane structure for our metadata: [All About Descriptions, Graphics, and Screenshots](https://f-droid.org/en/docs/All_About_Descriptions_Graphics_and_Screenshots/#in-the-apps-source-repository)
+We follow the [Fastlane Supply](https://docs.fastlane.tools/actions/supply/) file structure for our metadata: [All About Descriptions, Graphics, and Screenshots](https://f-droid.org/en/docs/All_About_Descriptions_Graphics_and_Screenshots/#in-the-apps-source-repository).

-Please also have a look at Google Play [Graphic assets, screenshots, & video](https://support.google.com/googleplay/android-developer/answer/9866151?hl=en&visit_id=638460088895328299-2981363794&rd=1)
+Please also have a look at Google Play for [Graphic assets, screenshots, & video](https://support.google.com/googleplay/android-developer/answer/9866151?hl=en&visit_id=638460088895328299-2981363794&rd=1).

 ## Structure

 Every app's metadata is placed in a directory named after the `applicationId`.
-Within this folder, the metadata follows Fatlane [supply](https://docs.fastlane.tools/actions/supply/) structure, see example below.
+Within this folder, the metadata follows the Fastlane [supply](https://docs.fastlane.tools/actions/supply/) structure, see example below:

 ```
 ├── en-US                       (en-US is the F-Droid fallback language)